Viran Morros: National team

 Morros played for the Spanish youth team between 2001 and 2003.

 He played his first match on the Spanish national team on June 13th 2003.

-He first tasted succes with national team, when he won the 2005 Mediterranean Games.
+He first tasted success with national team, when he won the 2005 Mediterranean Games.

 At the 2012 European Men's Handball Championship, where Spain finished 4th he was in the all star team as best defender.

 At the 2013 World Men's Handball Championship at home he won gold medals with the Spanish team.
 The year after he won bronze medals at the 2014 European Men's Handball Championship.
 At the 2016 European Men's Handball Championship he won silver medals.

 He also participated at the 2015, 2017 and 2019 World Men's Handball Championship.

 He once again won medals with the Spanish team at the 2018 European Men's Handball Championship and at the 2020 Championship he defended his title.

 At the 2020 Olympics he was injured in the third match and could not continue.

 His last major international tournament was the 2024 European Men's Handball Championship, where Spain finished 13th.

 He played his last match for the national team on May 12th 2024, more than 20 years after his debut.